jamoos/gradle-hello-world/README.md

 1.  **`bump-version`**:
     *   Automatically increments the patch version in `build.gradle.kts`.
-    *   Commits and pushes the version change back to the repository.
+    *   Uploads the updated `build.gradle.kts` as an artifact.

 2.  **`build-artifact`**:
+    *   Downloads the updated `build.gradle.kts` artifact.
     *   Builds the JAR file using Gradle.
     *   Uploads the JAR as an artifact to GitHub Actions, named with the version number.

 3.  **`build-docker`**:
+    *   Downloads the updated `build.gradle.kts` artifact.
     *   Builds a tiny Docker image using a multi-stage Dockerfile - leverages Graalvm native image and alpine.
     *   Tags the image with both `latest` and the specific version number.
     *   Pushes the image to Docker Hub.